RangerMauve/js-ipfs-fetch/README.md

 The response body will contain the `ipfs://` URL for your data.

-Please open a GitHub issue if you have ideas for how to support multiple files in a fetch-compliant way.
+### `await fetch('ipfs:///example/', {method: 'post', body: new FormData()})`

+You can upload several files to IPFS by using POST messages with a [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) body.

+You can [append](https://developer.mozilla.org/en-US/docs/Web/API/FormData) to a FormData with `formData.append(fieldname, content, 'filename.txt')` where `fieldname` gets ignored (use something like `file`?), the `content` can either be a String, Blob, or some sort of stream.
+The `filename` will be the filename inside the IPFS directory that gets created.

+The response body will contain the `ipfs://` URL for the directory with your files.

 ### `await fetch('ipns://CID/example.txt')`

 You can specify an IPNS URL to have it resolve to whatever resource you wanted using the Inter-Planetary Naming System

-### `await fetch('ipns://self', {method: 'publish', body: 'ipfs://CID/example.txt'})`
+### `await fetch('ipns://KEY_NAME', {method: 'POST', body: 'ipfs://CID/example.txt'})`

-You can publish to IPNS using the `PUBLISH` method.
+You can publish to IPNS using the `POST` method.

 The `body` should contain the `ipfs://` URL you want to point to.